Neural Network Compression for Noisy Storage Devices: Introduction

-To the best of our knowledge, this is the first work on NN compression for analog storage devices with \textit{realistic} noise characteristics, unlike previous work that only investigate white Gaussian noise \citep{upadhyayaerror,zhou2020noisy, fagbohungbe2020benchmarking}.
-In particular, our contributions are: \begin{enumerate} \item We develop a variety of strategies to mitigate the effect of noise and preserve the NN performance on PCM storage devices. \item We present methods to combine these strategies with existing model compression techniques. \end{enumerate} Empirically, we evaluate the efficacy of our methods on MNIST, CIFAR-10 and ImageNet datasets and show that storage density can be increased by $16$ times on average compared to conventional error-free digital storage.
+In summary, the contributions of our work are as follows: \begin{enumerate} \item We develop a variety of strategies to mitigate the effect of noise and preserve the NN performance on PCM storage devices. \item We present methods to combine these strategies with existing model compression techniques. \end{enumerate}

+Empirically, we evaluate the efficacy of our methods on classification tasks with models trained on MNIST, CIFAR-10 and ImageNet datasets and regression tasks with the Neural Radiance Field (NeRF) model \citep{mildenhall2020nerf}; and show that storage density can be increased by $18$ times on average compared to conventional error-free digital storage.